How do I get there ?

 We reconvene upstairs at 1:30 p.m. to sing hymns, pray together, and to study the Bible.
 Our afternoon service is usually over by 2:30 p.m.

 Do I have to stay for everything?

 Of course not.
-Some of our members stay for our afternoon ministries and others go home to enjoy a restful sabbath.
+Some of our members stay and others go home to enjoy a restful sabbath.

 It does need to be said, however, that those who stay do receive more biblical instruction and have greater opportunities to deepen fellowship.

 Our suggestion is that you give it a try and see what works best for you.